lubo13/random-song-sentence/README.md

 ## Installation
 1. Clone
 2. go to folder
+3. set necessary permissions if needed
-3. docker-compose up -d
+4. docker-compose up -d
-4. go to https://locahost/load -> to run migrations and load fixtures
+5. go to https://localhost/load -> to run migrations and load fixtures
-5. go to https://localhost -> select one of the songs
+6. go to https://localhost -> select one of the songs